Indexing policies in Azure Cosmos DB

 Queries with a filter and an aggregate

-If a query filters on one or more properties and has an aggregate system function, it may be helpful to create a composite index for the properties in the filter and aggregate system function.
+If a query filters on one or more properties and has an aggregate system function, it might be helpful to create a composite index for the properties in the filter and aggregate system function.
 This optimization applies to the SUM and AVG system functions.

 The following considerations apply when creating composite indexes to optimize a query with a filter and aggregate system function.